ellysh/dota2-combo-bots/README.md

 ## Installation

-Now the Combo Bots project is still in development stage.
-It is not ready for testing by players community.
-Therefore, it is not available on Steam yet.
+You can download a current version of Combo Bots on [Steam](http://steamcommunity.com/sharedfiles/filedetails/?id=1258300901).

-You can download the bots and install them manually in the Dota 2 game directory.
-These are steps to do it:
+These a steps to download the bots and install them manually in the Dota 2 game directory:

 1. Download the [Combo Bots archive](https://github.com/ellysh/dota2-combo-bots/archive/master.zip).
 2. Unpack the archive.